FREQUENTLY ASKED QUESTIONS

 *Note that final race day start times may vary.

-There are 2-days of racing, the Claw race is longer and harder, the Fang race is shorter and a little easier.
+For 2023 there are 2-distances of racing, the Claw race is longer and harder, and the Fang race is shorter and a little easier.

-For our Claw day, we are extending our signature course to 8-miles with more technical trail running and obstacle challenges to give you the ultimate Grit OCR challenge that is guaranteed to test your strength and endurance to the next level!
+For our Claw, we are extending our signature course to 8.5-miles with more technical trail running and obstacle challenges to give you the ultimate Grit OCR challenge that is guaranteed to test your strength and endurance to the next level!

-Not everyone is ready for the Claw challenge, so for our Fang day we trim the course to 5-miles, run the course in reverse, and reduce a few obstacles to make the race little bit shorter and easier, but don't worry, you will still need to train to get through all our signature obstacles and trails!
+Not everyone is ready for the Claw challenge, so for our Fang, we trim the course to 5.5-miles, run the course in reverse, and reduce a few obstacles to make the race a little bit shorter and easier, but don't worry, you will still need to train to get through all our signature obstacles and trails!

-Register to run either day that provides the best challenge for you.
+Register to run either distance that provides the best challenge for you.

 CLAW & FANG PATCH

-BONUS: Save 10% when you register for both days together and earn the coveted Grit OCR Claw & Fang patch to showcase your accomplishment of doing back-to-back races.
+When you register for both races and complete each race you'll earn the coveted Grit OCR Claw & Fang patch to showcase your accomplishment of doing back-to-back races.

-On both Claw and Fang days, there will be Competitive and General entry formats.
+On both Claw and Fang, there will be Competitive and General entry formats.

-Designed for competitive athletes that race in the spirit of pure sportsmanship, following all the rules and completing every obstacle or penalty so they compete fairly against their fellow competitors and see who is the best.
-Competitive waves are split into men’s and women’s waves, chip timed, obstacles and penalties are monitored and logged, there are no skipping obstacles or challenges, participants must complete every obstacle or do the penalty.
+Designed for competitive athletes who race in the spirit of pure sportsmanship, following all the rules and completing every obstacle or penalty so they compete fairly against their fellow competitors and see who is the best.
+Competitive waves are split into men’s and women’s waves, chip timed, obstacles and penalties are monitored and logged, there are no skipping obstacles or challenges, and participants must complete every obstacle or do the penalty.
 Any skipping of obstacles, penalties, or sections of the course will be disqualified.
 You're only cheating yourself if you do not complete the race fairly.
 All participants will receive a finisher medal, top 3 male and female finishers will receive a trophy and prize goodie bag.